Goliyon Ki Raasleela Ram-Leela (soundtrack)

-Background
+Plot

 Goliyon Ki Raasleela Ram-Leela is Bhansali's second stint as a composer after Guzaarish (2010).
 He composed 10 tracks, with only seven were featured in the film.
 Each track has a certain visual in Bhansali's mind and had ensured that the songs live up to the visuals, that spent him nearly two years to develop the sound he intended.
 Most of the music had been composed and produced before shooting the film, where he could hum the songs after he got the idea for the film and compose it prior to the filming.
 His influences of the film's music were mostly derived from the Gujarati folk music he listened in his childhood with his family members; he travelled to the interiors of Gujarat to get the authentic folk sounds.
 He was further influenced by the Hindustani classical and Marathi folk music, as well as the music from the vintage Hindi cinema.

 Siddharth–Garima was introduced to Bhansali by the Bhansali Productions' CEO, Sandeep Singh, who approved his involvement after Bhansali listened to the lyrics and started working on the songs.
 Aditya Narayan, who assisted Bhansali, had performed two songs after the latter was impressed by his work.
 The other songs were performed by Shreya Ghoshal, Arijit Singh, Aditi Paul, Shail Hada, Shadaab Faridi, Altamash Faridi, Osman Mir, Bhoomi Trivedi, Arvind Vegda amongst several others.
 Bhansali described the compositions as challenging as he relentlessly worked on curating the film's music and the team had to retrieve the master audio tapes to be sent to the production.
 He applauded Singh and Padukone for their efforts they gave for the film's music.

 Bhansali adapted and arranged the Gujarati folk song "Mor Bani Thanghat Kare" for the film; however, he credited the song to lyricist and translator Jhaverchand Meghani and composer Hemu Gadhavi.